 The stranger responds, “O foolish ones, and slow of heart to believe in all that the prophets have spoken!
 Ought not the Christ to have suffered these things and to enter into His glory?”
 Beginning with Moses and the prophets He opens the Scriptures to reveal all things about Israel’s Messiah.

 The takeaway is that Yeshua would have gone farther.
 And He will with us.
-But like the disciples, we’re the ones who won’t always go the extra mile with Him.
+But will we go the extra mile with Him?